Spencerbuckner/Ames-Housing-ML-Prediction/README.md

 As you can see from the heatmap, theses 12 features have the highest correlation with salesprice and are a good place to start diving deeper.

 Let's look at just 2 features so that we visually understand what the affect has on sale price.
 For our example, let's look at Quality and gr_liv_area.
 In order to create a better model, we will need to feature engineer to create an even better quality column.
-To do this, we are going to change 3 categorical columns into numerical and multiply them all together.
+To do this, we are going to change 3 categorical columns into numerical ones and multiply them all together.

 - overall_qual (numerical)
 - exter_qual (categorical)